 We are dedicated to providing holistic support for families from pregnancy through weaning.
 Our approach is to combine an understanding of anthropology (how humans have cared for their young for millenia), with cutting-edge science (we love pulling from the latest scientific studies), and help parents apply this evidence-based information in a way that is compassionate and respectful of each family's unique circumstances, goals and lifestyle.
 As a result, we think you'll find our counseling to be incredibly relevant and authoritative on all topics related to lactation, infant feeding, and development.

 Carolyn Honea is the owner and lead IBCLC at Lake Norman Breastfeeding Solutions.
-She has been working in the greater Charlotte, NC region since 2011 first as a Certified Lactation Counselor (CLC) and then as an International Board Certified Lactation Consultant (IBCLC).
+She has been providing lactation support in the greater Charlotte, NC region since 2011 first as a Certified Lactation Counselor (CLC) and then as an International Board Certified Lactation Consultant (IBCLC).
 Additionally, Carolyn has eight years of personal experience breastfeeding her four children.
 This combination enables Carolyn to relate to women on a mom-to-mom level as well as to offer professional, evidence-based advice.
 Areas of special focus include preterm and small for gestational age newborns, holistic strategies for colic and reflux, support for working/pumping mothers, baby-led weaning, and counsel for common issues such as low milk supply and latch difficulty.
 Carolyn has completed advanced training in Oral Habilitation of the Breastfeeding Dyad to provide support for complex cases.
-Whether you are an expecting mom preparing for baby's arrival or already breastfeeding and in need of help, Carolyn is ready to come alongside you and offer the support you need to succeed!

 Katie Detwiler is our Clinic Manager and assists with marketing, social media and helping moms get scheduled with us.
 She is a breastfeeding mama herself, nursing her adorable toddler Emma.
 Katie comes from a background in communications and finance, and uses her artistic talents to design our website and social media branding.